kroppel/learnable-triangulation-pytorch/TESTING_ON_GENERAL_DATASET.md

 ## Overview

-There are actually 3 main parts that one is required to do before to fully do testing/training:
+There are actually 4 main parts that one is required to do before to fully do testing/training:

 1. Generate a labels file (`.npy`) file containing all the necessary data the algorithm needs, as listed in the [requirements](#requirements) section below.
 This is done using a `generate labels.py` file under `mvn/datasets/<your_dataset>`, specific to the dataset and [how the data is organised](#data-organisation).

    Part of this label file generation will also include generating a consolidated `npy` file with the BBOX data.
 This may be done separately using another python script.

 2. Create a subclass of the pytorch `Dataset` class that loads information specific to your dataset, as organised in your npy labels file.
 This should be in `mvn/datasets/`
 3. Create config files under the `experiments` folder that tell the algorithm how to handle your data.
+4. Updating the train.py file

 - [Testing on a General Dataset](#testing-on-a-general-dataset)
   - [Overview](#overview)